Professional Doctorate in Physical Therapy (D.P.T.)

 All courses must have been completed within ten years prior to the application deadline.
 These prerequisite courses must have been graded and may not have been completed on a pass/fail basis or audited.
 CLEP and AP (Advanced Placement) scores are not accepted in lieu of these courses.
 Combined courses in Anatomy and Physiology (A/P) are acceptable.
 Two semesters are required.

-Only two of the prerequisite courses may be outstanding by the application deadline(January 15).
-For example, if a student is completing two prereqs in the fall term or one prereq in the fall term and one prereq in the following spring term, he/she is eligible to apply.
+Only two of the prerequisite courses may be outstanding during the 2013-'14 academic year.
+For example, if a student is completing two prereqs in the fall or spring term or one prereq in the fall term and one prereq in the following spring term, he/she is eligible to apply.
 If however, a student is taking more than two prereqs in the fall or spring terms, that person is ineligible to apply.

 A minimum of two prereqs may have been retaken once,regardless of grades earned and whether or not the course was retaken at the same or different institution.
 Course titles may differ but if the content is the same, it is considered a repeat.
 For example, if a student took Chemistry I (Inorganic Chemistry content) and then took a course titled Inorganic Chemistry and repeated Anatomy,that person may apply.
 If this same student also retook Physiology, he/she would not be able to apply.